Bytez-com/onboarding/README.md

 * Save
   * Quick save papers to see them later
   * Save papers in private or team folders
+  * Your saved papers are backed up to Google Drive
 * Search
   * Search for papers
   * Search for implemenations